octopus-network/omnity-docs/docs/REE/06-define-pool-state.md

     <h3>Define Pool</h3>
     <p>A Pool serves as the smallest management unit of the Exchange, representing the application's business logic.
 For this game's specific business definitions, please refer to the code comments.</p>
     <h3>Manage Pool State</h3>
-    <p>Pool State represents the transaction state for each operation and can be used to record and rollback states.</p>
+    <p>Pool State represents the transaction state for each operation and can be used to record and rollback states.
+See the pool state workflow: </p>
     <img src="/img/roll_back.png" alt="roll_back" style={{width: '850px', height: 'auto'}} />
   </div>